patrycjagawecki/HistoricalFlightData/README.md

 CIS 4400

 ## **Business Requirements**
 I plan to enter the airline market by opening a US-based airline company with global routes.
+My airline will depart from the following US airports:

+* John F. Kennedy International Airport (New York City, New York)
+* Hartsfield-Jackson Atlanta International Airport (Atlanta, Georgia)
+* Charlotte Douglas International Airport (Charlotte, North Carolina)
+* Chicago O'Hare International Airport (Chicago, Illinois)
+* George Bush Intercontinental Airport (Houston, Texas)
+* Dallas-Fort Worth International Airport (Dallas, Texas)
+* Los Angeles International Airport (Los Angeles, California)
+* Seattle–Tacoma International Airport (Seattle, Washington)
+* Miami International Airport (Miami, Florida)
+* Denver International Airport (Denver, Colorado)

-However, I want to stand out from my competitors by researching where delays are more frequent, allowing my company to improve operational efficiency and enhance the customer experience when traveling.
+I want to stand out from my competitors by researching where delays are more frequent, allowing my company to improve operational efficiency and enhance the customer experience when traveling.
 Below, I have provided a few business requirements I would like to explore:

 * Which arrival and departure destinations have seen the most delays historically?
 (I will explore this business requirement to identify patterns in delays to increase customer satisfaction.)